Lenders-Cooperative/django-twilio-2fa/README.md

 2. Install `django_twilio_2fa`: `pip install -e .`

 Perform the following steps in the `test_app` directory:
+3. Update path to this package in the requirements.txt

-3. Install requirements: `pip install -r requirements.txt`.
+4. Install requirements: `pip install -r requirements.txt`.
-4. Copy `.env-sample` to `.env` and update with your settings.
+5. Copy `.env-sample` to `.env` and update with your twilio settings.
-5. Run migrations: `python manage.py migrate`.
+6. Run migrations: `python manage.py migrate`.
-6. Run the server: `python manage.py runserver`.
+7. Run the server: `python manage.py runserver`.

 The test app should now be available at http://localtest.me:8000.